drug-design/course/docs/chapters/protein-structure.md

 ### Tertiary Structure Patterns: Folds

-Each tertiary structure can be defined by its exact fold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/tertiary-structure-patterns-folds-c8ea5152'><i class='fa fa-play' aria-hidden='true'></i></button>Each tertiary structure can be defined by its exact fold.
 Thus, different proteins have the same fold if they have the same major secondary structures in the same spatial arrangement and with the same topological connections.

 ![](https://media.drugdesign.org/course/protein-structure/10_4_0_0_1.png){: loading=lazy }